 You want more cash in your business, right?

 Cash flow management is an important tool when growing your company.
 When done right cash flow can lead to huge successes.
-In its essence, cash flow management is when you delay paying out as along as possible while simultaneously seeking to bring in as much money owed as possible.
+In its essence, cash flow management is when you delay paying out as long as possible while simultaneously seeking to bring in as much money owed as possible.

 Incoming Payment Strategies

 It’s important to collect the money that is owed to you, but this is not always a seamless task.